Where can you swim in Amsterdam?

 Indoor & outdoor swimming pools

-You can visit the following swimming pools come rain or come shine, as these have both an indoor pool and outdoor pool.
+You can visit the following swimming pools come rain or come shine, as these have both an indoor pool and an outdoor pool.
 And in some cases, even several of each!

 - Noorderparkbad, Sneeuwbalweg 5, 1032 VS